andywer/webpack-blocks/docs/BLOCK-CREATION.md

 The context object is an additional metadata object that is passed to every block.
 It is meant to contain any kind of data that is needed for webpack config creation, but not part of the webpack config itself.

-Initially it will only contain the `fileTypes` mapping.
+Initially it will only contain the `fileType` mapping.
 If you are using [hooks](#hooks) you might want to put custom metadata into the context and use it in the `post` hook.
-If you are not using hooks you do not have to care about the context object, except for the `fileTypes`.
+If you are not using hooks you do not have to care about the context object, except for the `fileType`.

-The `fileTypes` are a mapping from MIME type (`application/javascript`, `text/css`, ...) to a regular expression used for matching filenames.
+The `fileType` are a mapping from MIME type (`application/javascript`, `text/css`, ...) to a regular expression used for matching filenames.
 You can find the default file types and the extensions they match [here](https://github.com/andywer/webpack-blocks/blob/master/packages/core/src/defaultFileTypes.js).

 ## Hooks